raspberrypi/documentation/configuration/wireless/wireless-cli.md

 Note that raspi-config does not provide a complete set of options for setting up wireless networking; you may need to refer to the extra sections below for more details if raspi-config fails to connect the Pi to your requested network.

-## Getting WiFi network details
+## Getting wireless LAN network details

-To scan for WiFi networks, use the command `sudo iwlist wlan0 scan`.
-This will list all available WiFi networks, along with other useful information.
+To scan for wireless networks, use the command `sudo iwlist wlan0 scan`.
+This will list all available wireless networks, along with other useful information.
 Look out for:

-1. 'ESSID:"testing"' is the name of the WiFi network.
+1. 'ESSID:"testing"' is the name of the wireless network.

 1. 'IE: IEEE 802.11i/WPA2 Version 1' is the authentication used.
 In this case it's WPA2, the newer and more secure wireless standard which replaces WPA.
 This guide should work for WPA or WPA2, but may not work for WPA2 enterprise.
 For WEP hex keys, see the last example [here](http://www.freebsd.org/cgi/man.cgi?query=wpa_supplicant.conf&sektion=5&apropos=0&manpath=NetBSD+6.1.5).
 You'll also need the password for the wireless network.
 For most home routers, this is found on a sticker on the back of the router.
 The ESSID (ssid) for the examples below is `testing` and the password (psk) is `testingPassword`.